Selena Gomez Debuts New Song On Instagram, Is ‘It Ain’t Me’ About Justin Bieber?

 As fans will recall, Selena Gomez embarked on a tour last year and was making music as she traveled.
 However, in August, she shocked fans when she suddenly canceled her tour and reportedly entered a treatment center in Tennessee, where she spent several weeks.

-“As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” Selena Gomez told People Magazine in a statement on August 30, 2016.
+“As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” Selena Gomez told People magazine in a statement on August 30, 2016.
 “I’ve discovered that anxiety, panic attacks and depression can be side effects of lupus, which can present their own challenges.”

 “I want to be proactive and focus on maintaining my health and happiness and have decided that the best way forward is to take some time off,” she continued.
 “Thank you to all my fans for your support.
 You know how special you are to me, but I need to face this head on to ensure I am doing everything possible to be my best.
 I know I am not alone by sharing this, I hope others will be encouraged to address their own issues.”